otassetti/terraform-aws-ami-search/README.md

 AWS AMI SEARCH Terraform module
 =================================

-Terraform module to find the last version of an AWS Ami IDs for working region.
+Terraform module to find the last version of an AWS Ami IDs for working region, using common os name.

 Usage
 --------

-Choose an Os from the below list :
+Set the 'os' var from the below list :

 ```
 # Linux